Phase retrieval with Bregman divergences and application to audio signal recovery: Experiments

 \subsection{PR from modified spectrograms}

 We now consider a PR task from modified spectrograms.
 In audio restoration applications such as source separation \cite{Vincent2018}, audio inpainting~\cite{Adler2012} or time-stretching~\cite{Driedger2016}, the spectrogram that results from diverse operations does not necessarily correspond to the magnitude of the STFT of a signal.
-We propose to simulate this situation by modifying the spectrograms as in~\cite{masuyama18}.
-We add Gaussian white noise at various input SNRs to each excerpt in the ``speech" corpus.
-We then apply an oracle Wiener filter~\cite{Liutkus2015} to the mixture in the STFT domain.
-This yields the magnitude spectrogram estimate $\mathbf r$ to which we apply the considered PR algorithms.
+We propose to simulate this situation by modifying the spectrograms as in~\cite{Masuyama2019}.
+We add synthetic Gaussian white noise in the time domain to each excerpt in the ``speech" corpus.
+For each signal, the noise variance is chosen so that the input signal-to-noise ratio (SNR) takes the following values: $10$, $0$, $-10$, and $-20$ dB.
+We then apply an oracle Wiener filter~\cite{Liutkus2015} to the mixture in the STFT domain: this yields a restored (even though inconsistent, \textit{cf}.
+Section~\ref{sec:2A}) magnitude spectrogram $\mathbf r$ which corresponds to realistic applications~\cite{Masuyama2019}.
+To further recover a time-domain signal, we apply the considered PR algorithms to this modified spectrogram.

-The results in terms of output SNR and STOI are presented in Figures~\ref{fig:deno_sdr} and~\ref{fig:deno_stoi}, respectively.
+The results in terms of STOI are presented in Figure~\ref{fig:deno_stoi}.
 Note that we do not report the SC, since it is mostly impacted by the spectrogram deformation procedure, not by the subsequent PR task.
+In that experiment, we observed some convergence problems at low input SNRs for several algorithms and signals: in these few cases, the gradient step size (which we recall was tuned using exact spectrogram data) was reduced by a factor $1/10$.

-At high input SNR ($0$ to $10$ dB), we observe a similar trend than in the previous experiment: GLADMM and quadratic loss-based algorithms (with $d=1$) enable better reconstruction in terms of output SNR overall than other categories of algorithms.
+At high input SNR ($0$ to $10$ dB), we observe a similar trend than in the previous experiment: GLADMM and quadratic loss-based algorithms (with $d=1$) enable better reconstruction in terms of STOI than other categories of algorithms.
 This confirms that such algorithms are appropriate for addressing the PR problem when the spectrograms are either exact or slightly degraded.

-However, at lower input SNRs, we observe a different trend.
-For instance, at $-20$ dB input SNR, the best performing algorithms in terms of median SNR and STOI are GD$\cdot$KL$\cdot$L2 and GD$\cdot$05$\cdot$L2, respectively.
-Conversely, GLADMM which overall perform best at high input SNRs is outperformed by other GL-based or ADMM algorithms for an input SNR of $-20$ dB.

-Besides, we observe that some algorithms based on alternative losses exhibit more robustness to the input noise.
-For instance, at all input SNRs, GD$\cdot$KL$\cdot$R2 compares favorably with ADMM algorithms in terms of output SNR.
-On the other hand, the performance of several algorithms, such as GD$\cdot$KL$\cdot$L1 and GD$\cdot$IS$\cdot$R2, significantly drops when more noise is added.
-Note that we experimentally observed some convergence problems at low input SNRs for those algorithms (which we recall were tuned using exact spectrogram data): the fine tuning of the gradient step becomes challenging as the level of input noise increases, and this needs to be more carefully investigated in future work.